 It’s pretty easy to set up, really.

 Intex Mariner 4 Packability

 The Intex Mariner 4 raft comes inside a carry bag, in which you’ll find the raft, the floor, the oars, and the pump.
 If you pay attention, you can fit it all back inside the bag even after you use it, which I found surprising.
 Unfortunately, the raft is relatively heavy and ungainly for one man to pack.
 Sure, I can do it and most manly men could do it, too, but why?
 I’ve got a better solution: Snag an extra-large duffel bag and split the load — the floor goes in one bag and the raft in the other.
-I use the Northstar 1050 HD Tuff Cloth Diamond Ripstop Series Gear Bag, and for about $20, it’s a perfect blend of durability and cost.
+I use the Northstar 1050 HD Tuff Cloth Diamond Ripstop Series Gear Bag, and it’s a perfect blend of durability and cost.
 Suddenly the boat is a breeze to load and pack.